 Prior to joining DG, Styopa worked in system administration and management in Ukraine.
 He holds a Master’s in State and Public Administration from Moscow State University.

 Prior to joining DG, Emily graduated with a BS in International Politics from Georgetown University’s School of Foreign Service.
-She joined the DG team full-time in June 2017.

 Annie supports the agency side of DG's Results Data Initiative.
 Her analysis of development agencies helps inform customized tools, skills, and strategies that increase the impact of results data and better inform critical decisions.